RhubarbPHP/Module.BackgroundTasks/docs/index.md

 }
 ~~~

-Now static `initiate()` function on this class to start the background task running.
+Now call the static `initiate()` function on this class to start the background task running.

 ~~~php
 $status = MyTask::initiate();